JodyMurray/PetFriends/README.md

 - TokenTimestamp wasn't functioning as it should.
     * Solution: A spelling error fix solved the issue.

-- Reply count unpon testing wasn't going up in count as a reply is added.
+- The reply count upon testing wasn't going up in count as a reply is added.
     * Solution: The variable was wrongly named "replies_count", resolved once renamed "reply_count".

-- For smaller screen sizes, the navlink's text and icons stacked on top of each other.
+- For smaller screen sizes, the nav link's text and icons are stacked on top of each other.
-    * Solution: Reduce padding, size of font and reduce margin on the logo as it was pushing everything to the right.
+    * Solution: Reduce padding, and size of the font and reduce the margin on the logo as it was pushing everything to the right.

 - An error logged to the console for the logo/favicon image.
-    * Solution: I had deleted the original favicon.io 16x16 images when I first opened the project, adding these back with. the new logo resolved this error.
+    * Solution: I deleted the original favicon.io 16x16 images when I first opened the project, once these were added, the error disappeared.

-- Errors would show up in the console claiming that there were several icons with "class" instead of "className" obviously from copying and pasting from font awesome.
+- Errors would show up in the console claiming that there were several icons with "class" instead of "className" from copying and pasting from font awesome.
-    * Solution: Searching all icons in the sidebar on github, this was quicky resolved.
+    * Solution: Searching all icons in the sidebar on GitHub, this was quickly resolved.

 - When the reply icon was clicked on, the page wasn't redirecting to the reply section on the post page.
     * Solution: There was an unnecessary space in the link - {posts/$id}.

-- There was an issue with logging in through safari, once I added the credentials it would jump back to the signin page.
+- There was an issue with logging in through safari, once I added the credentials it would jump back to the sign-in page.
-    * Solution: Upon researching in Slack, the issue was with the JWT json web token as a http-only cookie in the browser, in the settings in Safari, enabling "Allow cross-website tracking" resolved the issue and it was possible to sign-in.
+    * Solution: Upon researching in Slack, the issue was with the JWT json web token as a HTTP-only cookie in the browser, in the settings in Safari, enabling "Allow cross-website tracking" resolved the issue and it was possible to sign-in.

 ### **Unfixed bugs**